 Most people come to Hup Leong to look for Merida bicycles, a Taiwanese bike manufacturer that makes more affordable (but good quality) versions of traditionally-expensive mountain bikes and road bikes.

 While most of the bikes at Hup Leong cost above $1,000, you can also find Merida’s most affordable series, the comfort-focused Crossway hybrid (MTB-meets-urban-bike).
 The older the model, the cheaper it gets.
-So it’s possible to score a 2016 Merida Crossway for as little as $360 and a 2017 model for $432.
+So it’s possible to score a 2020 Merida Crossway for as little as $452 and a 15-V model for $482.

 Apart from selling Merida bikes, Hup Leong also does bike repairs and it’s well-known for excellent customer service and knowledgeable staff.